DerWidder/Master_Thesis/README.md

 animation.py creates an animation for the Eulerian path.
 ## dxf
 creat_dxf.py outputs the .dxf file of the mesh to be opened in NX and get .prt file.

+# mesh_raw_data
+Raw data for each gear mesh, will open in LS-PrePost-4.5-x64.